Sealed With the Gift of the Spirit

 Changing The Age of Confirmation in Our Diocese

 For information and frequently asked questions regarding changing the age of confirmation within the Diocese of Jefferson City, please visit the Office of Youth Ministry and Religious Education’s confirmation page.

 This document addresses common questions the Diocese has received.

 The Sacrament of Confirmation is one of the initiation Sacraments in our Catholic Faith.
 It is often misunderstood, as it is Jesus Christ who confirms our faith rather than “us choosing to be Catholic.”
 This Sacrament helps to mature us into adult Catholics, as it is one of the Sacraments of Initiation.

 Previously, the Diocese of Jefferson City, typically conferred the Sacrament of Confirmation on those individuals who had reached the age of 16 and were at least juniors in high school.

 Moving forward, our Diocese has presented a three-year plan to lower the confirmation age to 12 years of age, or 7th grade.
 To learn more about this change, you can download the "Frequently Asked Questions" sheet above, or visit the "Renewing Confirmation" page on the Diocesan website.

 The length of the our formal preparation program is August through May.
-Please contact Our Confirmation Coordinator to make sure you are enrolled in the preparation program.
+Please contact the Parish Office to make sure you are enrolled in the preparation program.

 Obtaining Confirmation Records